codetracker-learning/IN-CLASS-simply-books/documentation/get-started.md

 - If you see the following error, you did not follow all the setup steps correctly and failed to add your Firebase creds.
 Go back and do that NOW.

 <img width="1043" alt="Screen Shot 2022-07-06 at 11 18 45 AM" src="https://user-images.githubusercontent.com/29741570/177612501-c2628f18-4bbd-4de9-aae6-27ffba1172d6.png">

-## React Topics
-In this project, we are going to learn some of the basics of React by using a project that you are already familiar with.

-Topics will include:
-- Google Authentication with Firebase
-- React basics and working with components
-- State and working with events
-- Rendering lists and conditional content (READ)
-- Debugging React apps
-- Props
-- Hooks
-  - useState (State)
-  - useEffect
-  - useMemo (if time permits)
-  - useCallback (if time permits)
-  - useContext (if time permits)
-- Routing (including dynamic routing)
-  - Links & Navigation
-- Forms (CREATE/UPDATE)
- - Two-way binding (listening to changes in input as well as the value)
-- All CRUD concepts touched in topics above

 ### Using Axios
 > For every file you will need to make an XHR request in, you will need to require Axios